 There are a variety of ways that people handle their family member’s ashes.
 Here are four of the most common:

-- Cremation urn.
-Storing the ashes in an urn is the most common choice.
+- Storing the ashes.
+Storing the ashes in a cremation urn is the most common choice.
 It allows you to keep your loved one somewhere personally meaningful (often within the home) instead of a communal cemetery.

-- Scattering ashes.
+- Scattering the ashes.
 This option is the preferred method in India, where cremation originated.

-- Burial.
-Catholics who are cremated often have their cremated remains buried, as this is what the Catholic Church recommends.
+- Burying the ashes.
+Catholics who are cremated often have their cremated remains buried, as the Catholic Church recommends.

 - Cremation jewelry.
 While this will seem revolting to some, a recent trend has been to store the ashes within jewelry that can be worn.

 Now let’s go through the pros and cons of cremation.
 First, the pros: